lightzane/sky-events/README.md

 This is used to simply register events and lets the Github workflow to include it and redeploy the app.

-Please only update the `registration.yaml`
+**Please only update the `registration.yaml`**

+## For commiting changes directly in this branch

+Please always perform `git pull` first since the Github workflow also add commits every time we push